Doctor Aunty: Deepak Budki

 luck would have it, I had received a few ring-shaped vaginal dilators from

-Japan as samples which helped in preventing any constrictions in the vagina that
+Japan as samples, which helped in preventing any constrictions in the vagina that

 could impede the flow of seminal fluid.
 I inserted them and prayed to God to help the